 Our customers consist of more than 250 companies in the energy industry, including major integrated oil companies, public and private independent exploration and production companies and midstream companies.
-Our largest customer for the years ended December 31, 2014 and 2013 was Southwestern Energy Corporation and its subsidiaries ("Southwestern Energy").
-Southwestern Energy accounted for 11.6% of our revenue for the year ended December 31, 2014 and 14.3% of our revenue for the year ended December 31, 2013.
-Our ten largest customers, including Southwestern Energy, accounted for 46% and 49% of our revenue for the years ended December 31, 2014 and 2013, respectively.
+We did not have revenue from any single customer greater than 10% of total revenue for the year ended December 31, 2015.
+Southwestern Energy Corporation and its subsidiaries accounted for 11.6% of our revenue for the year ended December 31, 2014.
+No other customer accounted for greater than 10% of total revenue for the year ended December 31, 2014.
+Our ten largest customers accounted for 45% and 46% of our revenue for the years ended December 31, 2015 and 2014, respectively.